This guide will help you choose the best video editing software to create amazing movies in less time.

 On top of that, Wondershare offers a wealth of video tutorials and guides that are comprehensive and helpful – most of which can be found online via a quick Google search.

-Feature-wise, Filmora X has you covered for all essential things you’d expect from a video editor: functions like trim, rotate, color correction, color match and green screen are all there.
+Feature-wise, Filmora has you covered for all the essential video editing types you’d expect from a video editor: functions like trim, rotate, color correction, color match and green screen are all there.

-There’s also a very decent library of transitions and effects, several of which you’ve probably seen in use by your favourite YouTubers.
+There’s also a very decent library of transitions and effects, several of which you’ve probably seen in use by your favourite YouTubers – it’s considered to be the best software to edit vlogs, due to ease of use.

-Filmora X‘s features can be applied simply via drag-and-drop, which removes complexity and makes the learning barrier to entry much lower when it comes to making professional-looking videos.
+Filmora ‘s features can be applied simply via drag-and-drop, which removes complexity and makes the learning barrier to entry much lower when it comes to making professional-looking videos.

 The only downside of this is that the tools aren’t so finely-tuned, and you can’t make complex edits to the level that you can with programs like Premiere Pro or PowerDirector 365.